 Kids ages 12-17 are invited to celebrate the season by building a gingerbread house at the library on December 13 at 3:30.
 We will provide all the supplies, just bring your creativity.
 Sign up online westath.org or give us a call 562-6158 x5.

 Teen After-school Hangout at the Southwick Public Library

-Book Group for Kids at the Westfield Athenaeum
+Art Group at the Boys & Girls Library at the Westfield Athenaeum

 Coloring and Cookies for Teens at the Southwick Public Library

 Grades 7-12 can come to the Southwick Public Library on December 19th from 2:30-3:30 to color, chat, and have some cookies!
 We will have all the coloring sheets, gel pens, and colored pencils that you’ll need to take part in this relaxing activity.
 For further information, please contact the reference desk at 413-569-1221 ex.3.